KE-Karu/DiseaseDemoApp/README.md

-# DiseaseDemoApp
+# DiseaseDemoApp (1/3)

-1/3 demo app for master thesis
+PersonsDemoApp web-api made with .Net5 and GraphQL